KRazib/Practical-Machine-Learning/machine_proj_1.md

 * use of cross validation
 * an estimate of expected out of sample error

-# Getting and Cleaning the Data
+# Getting and cleaning the Data
 The first step is to download the data, load it into R and prepare it for the modeling process.

-### Load the functions and static variabless
+### Load the functions and static variables
 All functions are loaded and static variables are assigned.
 Also in this section, the seed is set so the pseudo-random number generator operates in a consistent way for repeat-ability.